 No socks under the hi-tops and skin toned underwear is molded into the body.

 Eyes are painted through some kind of textured dot matrix printing, The half blond, half pink wavy rooted hair is roughly styled and sprayed with product to hold it in place.
 The doll’s head is stamped at neck line with ©Big Hit Ent.
+The other six in the collection are stamped with ©2019 MATTEL.

 The 11 point articulation is somewhat limited for dance poses.
 Head rotates and tilts slightly down but doesn’t go up.
 The body/waist is fixed, the shoulders rotate around but hit a stop and hips articulate only forward and back but not side to side.
 Knees, elbows, ankles, and wrists bend and twist.
 The ankles rotate in all directions which makes it easier to balance and stand the doll.